A deep dive into Tadej Pogačar's iconic helmet hair tufts

 "What if we told you that Tadej’s iconic tufts are created by the helmet’s performance design, sweeping air in and upwards, and drawing stems of dancing hair out through the vents?"

-There was only one way to settle this, and that was to get my hands on the helmet and see if dancing hair really could be drawn out through the vents organically, and to see if it had any impact on my performance.
+I got my hands on last year's helmet, very similar to this, to see if dancing hair really could be drawn out through the vents organically, and to see if it had any impact on my performance.

 The first thing to be said is that it is a great helmet, feels comfortable, it's super light, breathable, and it looks good too.
 If you don't mind having Pogačar's logo on the lid, then it's excellent.